DAShaikh10/EVision-Berlin/README.md

 ---

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

----

 ## Acknowledgments

 - **Bundesnetzagentur** for providing comprehensive charging station data
 - **Berlin Open Data Portal** for geographic and demographic datasets
 - **Streamlit Community** for excellent documentation and support
 - **Course Instructors** for guidance and project requirements

----

-**Last Updated:** November 2025